 Start making notes or putting items you wish to sell, aside.
 No need to rush, your sale doesn't have to be 'tomorrow'.
 When I say Plan in Advance, I mean anywhere from a few months to a few weeks before the "big day".
 Also, if you plan ahead then you won't end up selling the stuff that you might need.
 You might be in a rush to get things sorted the day before the sale and think you hardly use certain items and put them in to be sold then realize a few months down the line that they were actually needed.

 Organized yard sales are the nicest yard-sales.
 If you want to really fancy things up, contact these Landscapers LA to spruce up your yard, then grab a few price labels and anything else that may help make your day and the buyers day easier.
-Amazon has a great selection of Yard Sale Supplies, if you're interested!
+Amazon has a great selection of Yard Sale Supplies, if you’re interested!

 Check the weather